VagnerBellacosa/VagnerBellacosa/README.md

 # Hi, I'm Vagner Bellacosa, a renegade IBM Mainframe Jedi knight, I fought in the Y2K War, participated in the final battles of the EURO conversion and fought the good fight in SEPA.

-## I was one of those massacred in the TRAG Sem TRAG Multi-Cartridge Project, implementing the software after much pain and struggle.
-### :D 🤪 🤪 🤪 😮‍💨 😵
+## I was one of the programmer analysts massacred in the TRAG Project Without TRAG Multi-Cartridge, so many things went wrong, teams changed, but in the end the software was implemented after a lot of struggle and pain.D 🤪 🤪 🤪 😮‍💨 😵

 [![Github Badge](https://img.shields.io/badge/-Github-000?style=flat-square&logo=Github&logoColor=white&link=https://github.com/VagnerBellacosa)](https://github.com/VagnerBellacosa)
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/vagnerbellacosa/)](https://www.linkedin.com/in/vagnerbellacosa/)